 - the enhanced vacation pay entitlement

-- Advising on the new Labour Relations Act provisions, including:
+- Advising on the new LRA provisions, including:

 - certification rules